longle325/guess-the-number/README.md

 # Guess The Number Game

 This is a simple guessing game built using Python's Tkinter library.
-The game generates a secret number between 1 and 1000, and the player has to guess the number within the given range.
+The game generates a secret number between 1 and 1000, and the player has to guess the number within the given range (or you can choose a number and someone else will guess).

 ## Features
+- You can either be the player or the one who picks the numbers
 - Allows the player to input a number to guess.
 - Provides feedback on whether the guess is too high, too low, or correct.
 - Validates user input to ensure it falls within the valid range.